sahilsawant952001/Oauth-And-JWT/README.md

 Step 1) Clone this repository and navigate to folder. <br/> Step 2) Run npm install to download all packages. <br/> Step 3) Create a database 'itl'. <br/>
-Step 4) Create a table 'users' inside the database with fields email (primary key) and password. <br/> Step 5) Now go to Google Developers Console website and create new OAuth 2.0 Client and generate GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET. <br/>
+Step 4) Create a table 'users' inside the 'itl' database with fields 'email' (primary key) and 'password'. <br/> Step 5) Now go to Google Developers Console website and create new OAuth 2.0 Client and generate GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET. <br/>
 Step 6) Now go to Facebook Developers website and create new application and generate FACEBOOK_APP_ID, FACEBOOK_APP_SECRET. <br/>
 Step 7) Now go to Twitter Application Management website and create new application and generate TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET. <br/>